JohnTheVirusMakerAndDev/VoxelJSTest-editing-in-future-/README.md

 node VoxRect.js
 ```

-several preferences of the game can furthermore be changed within `VoxRect.config`. to change the port on which the server is listening, open `NodeGen.config` and change the following line appropriately.
+several preferences of the game can furthermore be changed within `VoxConf.js`. to change the port on which the server is listening, open `NodeConf.js` and change the following line appropriately.

 ```javascript
 process.env.intExpressPort = 15897;